DMackRus/DMackRus/README.md

 To finish my PhD I am interested in combining learning methods with trajectory optimisation, again in the same vein as my previous two works.

-📫 If you want to reach out about anything here is my email! el16dmcr@leeds.ac.uk
+📫 If you want to reach out about anything here is my email! scsdr@leeds.ac.uk